 It’s that time of year!
-Halloween is just around the corner and so in your therapy clinic or school-based OT room (if you’ve got one!), you may be thinking up halloween activities that work on occupational therapy goals.
-Here, you’ll find a collection of Halloween occupational therapy activities that kids can use to work on a variety of OT goals using a halloween craft or ghost activity.
+Halloween is just around the corner and so in your therapy clinic or school-based OT sessions, or even OT teletherapy, you may be thinking up Halloween occupational therapy activities that work on specific functional goals.
+Here, you’ll find a collection of Halloween fine motor activities, pumpkin occupational therapy activities, Halloween sensory play, and more.
+Use all of these ideas to help kids work on a variety of OT goals using a Halloween craft or ghost activity.
 This pumpkin deep breathing exercise is just one idea!

 Halloween Occupational Therapy Activities

 We LOVE to create and come up with fun crafts and activities that double as a tool for addressing specific skills!
 Here you will find a variety of Fall and Halloween activities that can address skills such as fine motor, visual motor, visual perception, scissor skills, hand strength, dexterity, core stability and strength, executive functioning, and so much more.
 Check out the variety of ghost crafts, pumpkin art, Halloween games, and other ideas.
 It just might be the perfect addition to your therapy plans this month!

 We’ve come up with some fun ghost activities here on The OT Toolbox!
 Try some of these ideas in your therapy clinic or as a home program recommendation this Fall.
 I love that these ideas can be done on an individual basis or as a small group.
 Use them in Halloween party planning or as a fun Fall fest activity.

 This ghost craft is an easy way to work on scissor skills.
 Kids can also address skills such as bilateral coordination, hand strength with a simple halloween craft that uses just paper, crayon, scissors, and a hole punch.
 Use these ghosts to decorate for Halloween and monitor scissor skills.